 - Conventional cytogenetic analysis with karyotyping

-- Molecular cytogenetic or fluorescence in situ hybridization (FISH) analysis to include numerous custom-designed probe sets in addition to commercially available probes for entities such as Ewing sarcoma, rhabdomyosarcoma, clear cell sarcoma, dermatofibrosarcoma protuberans, liposarcoma, and aneurysmal bone cyst among others
+- Molecular cytogenetic or fluorescence in situ hybridization (FISH) analysis to include numerous custom probe sets for entities such as Ewing sarcoma, rhabdomyosarcoma, clear cell sarcoma, dermatofibrosarcoma protuberans, liposarcoma, low grade fibromyxoid sarcoma, nodular fasciitis, lipoblastoma, and aneurysmal bone cyst, among others

 - Molecular diagnostics for fusion transcript analysis for Ewing sarcoma, rhabdomyosarcoma, and synovial sarcoma